randym/axlsx/README.md

 Feature List
 ------------

-1. Author xlsx documents: Axlsx make you easily and quickly generate professional xlsx based reports that can be validated before serialization.
+1. Author xlsx documents: Axlsx makes you easily and quickly generate professional xlsx based reports that can be validated before serialization.

 2. Generate 3D Pie, Line, Scatter and Bar Charts: With Axlsx chart generation and management is as easy as writing a few lines of codes.
 You can build charts based off data either in your worksheet or not.
 You can customize gridlines, label rotation and series colors as well.